 \subsection{ArSAS and Arabic Tweets}

-\gls{ArSAS} is an Arabic corpus of tweets annotated for sentiment analysis task~\cite{Elmadany2018}.
-A large set of 21,000 Arabic tweets were collected from a number of different domains.
-In addition to this, the same set of tweets were categorized into 4 classes including positive, negative, neutral and mixed.
-This corpus is combined with another large corpus of sentiment analysis having 4,418,128 tweets known as Arabic Tweets Corpus~\cite{Soliman2017}.
+\gls{ArSAS} is an annotated Arabic tweets corpus generally used for sentiment analysis task~\cite{Elmadany2018}.
+A vast collection of 21,000 Arabic tweets were collected from a variety of domains.
+Moreover, the same set of tweets was categorized into 4 classes including positive, negative, neutral, and mixed.
+This corpus was coupled with another large corpus of sentiment analysis having 4,418,128 tweets known as Arabic Tweets Corpus~\cite{Soliman2017}.